 Path to PhD

-Full details of degree requiremetns are available in your Graduate Handbook.
-The most current version of which is available here
+Full details of degree requirements are available in your Graduate Handbook.

 Proficiency Exams

-A Ph.D. candidate must demonstrate proficiency in three areas within their first two years in residence and prior to scheduling their General Exam.
-The department administers proficiency examinations in biochemistry, analytical, organic, inorganic, and physical chemistry.
+A Ph.D. candidate must demonstrate proficiency in undergraduate chemistry within their first semester in residence.
+The department administers proficiency examinations in biochemistry, general, analytical, organic, inorganic, and physical chemistry.

 Course Work